The autocapitalize attribute specifies that the text entered by the user should automatically be capitalized.

 It allows capitalization on the first letter of each sentence, or each word, or the entire text input.

-Autocapitalization does not work with these <input> types: url
+Autocapitalization does not work with these <input> types: url, email, and password.

 <tag autocapitalize="off | none | on | sentences | words | characters" />